Tow Car of the Year? Best tow vehicles at COTY 2024 - Caravan World Australia

 Snowy River SRT-19 and Ford Ranger XLT PX MKII (Tickford)

-Thanks to a raised chassis and independent trailing arm suspension, the latest Snowy sits higher off the road than its more blacktop focussed counterparts, but that’s not to say it towed badly at all.
+Thanks to a raised chassis and independent trailing arm suspension, the latest Snowy sits higher off the road than its more blacktop focused counterparts, but that’s not to say it towed badly at all.
 All four of us judges found it nearly faultless.
 But what about the Ranger up front?

 We towed with a Ford Ranger XLT PX MkII fettled by Tickford Engineering.
 The MkII was built between 2015 and 2018 and in the XLT trim came only with the 3.2L inline five-cylinder turbo diesel engine with the choice of either a manual or six-speed automatic transmission.